Azure/hpcadvisor/docs/configfiles.md

-## Plot filter
+## Data filter

-Plot filter specify which parts of the dataset one wants to use for plotting graphs or getting the recommendations (pareto-front).
+This JSON file specifies which parts of the dataset one wants to use for plotting graphs or getting advice (pareto-front).
 You can specify the application name, and the deployment environments, which can be useful in case data was collected using a few deployments but one does not want to consider all deployments for that particular application.